jlyonsmith/shovel/README.md

 1. Return an object with information that helps the user understand what the assert checked or modified.
 2. Do not `throw` from this method

+Argument naming should generally follow these rules:

+- The argument should include a noun for the thing it pertains too, e.g. `user`, `directory`, `file`, `group`, etc..
+- If there are multiple arguments with the same noun, add a pronoun to differentiate, e.g. `fromFile` and `toFile`